DannoPeters/git-sync/README.md

 const port = 8080; //specify the port for the server to listen on

-var dirA = "hdw.dat/" //directory to copy files from in repo-A var dirB = "hardware_dir"; //directory to copy files to in repo-B
+var dirA = "" //directory to copy files from in repo-A. Set "" if none specified var dirB = "hardware_dir"; //directory to copy files to in repo-B.  Set "" if none specified

 var user = "DannoPeters"; //set the github username of the server (configured using ssh)

+var nameContains = 'hdw'; //specify string contained in the file name to sync var typeDeliminator = '.'; //specify deliminator for file sections, "none" to search substrings var typePosition = 'any'; //specify the position to expect the string, or "any" for any position
 ```

 **secretA** - Secret set for Repo A